 - The organisation must not be connected to past or present abuse of the immigration system.

-Contact our lawyers in Carter Lemon Camerons Solicitors for advice on immigration matters.
+The note reflects legal position and is for general information purposes only and does not aim to be comprehensive or to provide legal advice.
+We accept no responsibility for loss which may arise from accessing or reliance on information contained in this blog.
+For formal advice on the current law please do not hesitate to contact Carter Lemon Camerons immigration team.
 The specialist team at Carter Lemon Camerons Solicitors can assist you with all immigration and business-related matters.
 Our years of expertise in these areas mean that we can provide tailored solutions for you.
-For more details, please contact Kasia Janucik, Senior Associate by email at KasiaJanucik@cartercamerons.com/ direct dial +44 (0)20 7406 1053 or +44 (0)20 7406 1000.
+For more details, please contact our immigration team at email@example.com or +44 (0)20 7406 1000.